rigetti/pyquil/docs/source/the_quantum_computer.rst

     number_of_qubits = 10
     qc = get_qc(f"{number_of_qubits}q-qvm")

-For now, you will have to join QCS to get access to a specific quantum processor.
-Access to the QPU is only possible during a booked reservation.
-If this sounds unfamiliar, check out our `documentation for QCS <https://docs.rigetti.com>`_ and `join the waitlist <https://www.rigetti.com/>`_.
+As a reminder, you will have to join QCS to get access to a specific quantum processor.
+Check out our `documentation for QCS <https://docs.rigetti.com>`_ and `join the waitlist <https://www.rigetti.com/>`_ if you don't have access already.

 For more information about creating and adding your own noise models, check out :ref:`noise`.